Confused about Essential Oils? Here are essential oil facts so you can better understand what they are, how to use them, and more.

 17. Essential Oils, Emotions, and Moods

-Most people talk about using essential oils for physical ailments, but the oils also can be helpful for moods and emotions.
+Many people talk about using essential oils for physical issues, or cleaning, or perfumes, but essential oils also can be helpful for moods and emotions.
 I find diluting a certain scent like a citrus oil (orange, lemon, or grapefruit), or peppermint can give me a real lift in the middle of the day.

 When you think about it, this makes sense.
 Smells affect us.
 And pharmaceutical companies use nasal delivery for some medications, so the nose is one means of delivery into the body.